 This course is a continuation of Java Programming I featuring J2EE software development.
 The course will focus more on the middle and back-end tier of the three tier model.
-Topics include Servlets, Java Server Pages, JDBC, multi-threading, networking, applets with CGI, Java Network Launch Protocol, Java Beans, and an introduction to Enterprise Java Beans.
-Three lecture hours, one two-hour lab.
+Topics include Servlets, Java Server Pages, JDBC, multi- threading, networking, applets with CGI, Java Network Launch Protocol, Java Beans, and an introduction to Enterprise Java Beans.
+Three lecture hours, one twohour lab.

-CSC K233 (formerly CSC K1220) 4 CREDIT HOURS DATABASE DEVELOPMENT I underlying the current database technology.
-The course will cover the concepts behind the latest database technology - the relational database model.
-The course will attempt to solidify the concepts by exposing the student to a specific DATABASE Management System (DBMS) that employs the relational model, and by introducing the student to one or more query database languages.
+CSC K233 (formerly CSC K1220) 4 CREDIT HOURS DATABASE DEVELOPMENT I

+The main objective of this course is to teach students the fundamental concepts underlying the current database technology.
+The course will cover the concepts behind the latest database technology the relational database model.
+The course will attempt to solidify the concepts by exposing the student to a specific DA-TABASE Management System (DBMS) that employs the relational model, and by introducing the student to one or more query database languages.
 Three lecture hours, one two-hour lab.